DFE-Digital/dfe-analytics-dataform/README.md

   }]
 });
 ```
-7. Replace the parameters in this file with the parameters you need - including specifying the full schema from your analytics.yml file with data types.
-Optionally, you can generate a blank dataSchema JSON to paste in here by creating the data_schema_json_latest table from the right hand sidebar when you open dfe_analytics_dataform in the UI.
-This will save you time if you're starting with a blank project.
+7. Replace the parameters in this file with the parameters you need - including specifying the full schema from your ```analytics.yml``` file with data types.
+Optionally, to save time if you're starting from scratch, you can generate a blank ```dataSchema``` JSON to paste in here by running the query in Dataform to create the ```data_schema_json_latest``` table.
+You can do this from the right hand sidebar when you open ```dfe_analytics_dataform``` in the Dataform web client, and then copying and pasting the output from the table this produces in BigQuery (don't copy and paste from Dataform as it doesn't handle newlines well).
-8. Create a second file called includes/data_functions.js containing the following line:
+8. Create a second file called ```includes/data_functions.js``` containing the following line:
 ```
 module.exports = require("dfe-analytics-dataform/includes/data_functions");
 ```
-9. Commit your changes and merge to master.
+9. Commit your changes and merge to ```master```.
-10. Run a 'full refresh' on your entire pipeline, and resolve any errors this flags (e.g. errors you made when specifying a dataSchema).
+10. Run a 'full refresh' on your entire pipeline, and resolve any errors this flags (e.g. omissions made when specifying a ```dataSchema```).

 ## Tables, assertions, and declarations this will create
 For each occurrence of ```dfeAnalyticsDataform()``` in ```definitions/dfe_analytics_dataform.js``` this package will create the following automatically in your Dataform project.
 You can view and manage these within the UI by opening ```definitions/dfe_analytics_dataform.js```.